atecon/heatmap/README.md

 - `view_y_axis`: scalar, controls the rotation of the plot around the y-axis.
 The default value is 15.

 - `with_contour`: boolean, when TRUE and the input is a matrix, the pm3d plot may be augmented with contour-plot so that contour lines on the base or are combined with the pm3d surface.
 The default value is FALSE.
+- `surface_grid`: boolean, when TRUE and the input is a matrix, a grid is drawn on the surface of the pm3d plot.
+The default value is TRUE.

 These keys are present in the default options bundle and are only used by pm3d_plot().

-The `grid` option from the standard bundle draws a grid on the surface of the plot when `TRUE`, which can help to visualize the data more clearly.

 # OPTIONS